Edit items and instances in bulk using Excel

 Ways you can edit your Inventory in Excel:

-Note: Cells are greyed out when you do not have permission to edit them.
-For example, Quartzy uses the Serial Number to find existing items and save the changes you made, therefore that field cannot be edited.
+Note: Quartzy uses the Serial Number to find existing items and save the changes you made; therefore, that field cannot be edited.

-- Add new inventory items by inserting data below the existing items on the appropriate Type worksheet.
+• Add new inventory items by inserting data below the existing items on the appropriate Type worksheet.
 The Item Name column is a required field.
 For the Row Type column, choose Item.
-Leave the Serial Number and Subitem ID fields blank.
+Leave the Serial Number and Instance ID fields blank.
 A unique Serial Number will be automatically assigned upon import.

-- Add new Types by adding and naming a new worksheet.
+• Add new Types by adding and naming a new worksheet.
 Copy over the column headers from an existing worksheet that you want to include in the new Type.
+Note: There is a 31-character limit for worksheet (Type) names.

 Important: Unless the field is greyed out, Unit Size is customizable, whereas the Amount in Stock Units field must be an accepted unit of measurement.
 The accepted units for the Amount in Stock Units field are: aliquots, ampules, bags, bottles, boxes, canisters, cases, drums, kits, packs, plates, rolls, samples, sleeves, tubes, units, vials, µg, mg, g, kg, pmol, nmol, µmol, mmol, mol, oz, lb, µL, mL, L, fl oz, gal, mm, m, in, ft, yd.